dataJH/dataJH/README.md

 - 👀 I’m interested in predictive analytics and data engineering.
 - 🌱 I’m currently learning how to apply my statistics and math background in machine learning.
 - 💞️ I’m looking to collaborate on data for good projects.
-- 📫 How to reach me:  hodgins.j81 AT gmail.com
+- 📫 Connect with me:  linkedin.com/in/jennifer-hodgins

 <!---
 dataJH/dataJH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.